Darth-Ness/dotfiles/README.md

 # dotfiles
 - WM: I3
-- Terminal: Terminator
+- Terminal: LxTerminal
 - Shell: Fish
 - Panel: Polybar
 - Editor: Neovim
-- Browser: Firefox and Librewolf
+- Browser: Librewolf
-- File Manager: Ranger
+- File Manager: ls, cat, mv, cp, rm

 Note- Not all of these apps will have a dotfile